VictoriaMetrics/VictoriaMetrics/README.md

   -httpAuth.username string
      Username for HTTP Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
-     Address to listen for http connections (default ":8482") -insert.maxQueueDuration duration
+     Address to listen for http connections.
+See also -httpListenAddr.useProxyProtocol (default ":8482") -httpListenAddr.useProxyProtocol
+     Whether to use proxy protocol for connections accepted at -httpListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
+  -insert.maxQueueDuration duration
      The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
+  -internStringMaxLen int
+     The maximum length for strings to intern.
+Lower limit may save memory at the cost of higher CPU usage.
+See https://en.wikipedia.org/wiki/String_interning (default 300)
   -logNewSeries
      Whether to log new series.
 This option is for debug purposes only.
 It can lead to performance issues when big number of new series are ingested into VictoriaMetrics
   -loggerDisableTimestamps